apatel2582/BCDV_4034_Project_CF_DApp_Polygon_Group_09/README.md

 # Features:

--User authentication: users can connect with their Metamask Wallet -Project creation: users can create new projects with a title, description, and funding goals -Campaign Types: users can between various options like Business/FInance.
-Educaion,Chairty/NGOs, Animal etc.
+-User authentication: users can connect with their Metamask Wallet <br/>
+-Project creation: users can create new projects with a title, description, and funding goals<br/>
+-Campaign Types: users can between various options like Business/FInance.
+Educaion,Chairty/NGOs, Animal etc.<br/>
--Project browsing: users can browse existing projects and see their details, including the amount raised so far -Project funding: users can fund a project by donation in the form of $MATIC cryptocurrency and can track the fund he/she has donated
+-Project browsing: users can browse existing projects and see their details, including the amount raised so far.<br/>
+-Project funding: users can fund a project by donation in the form of $MATIC cryptocurrency and can track the fund he/she has donated<br/>
 -Project updates: project creators can update their project with progress reports

 # Technologies Used: